About Megan

 Photo by Bri Dwyer

 Hi, I’m Megan, and I’m so glad you’re here!
-My mission is to connect as many partners of commercial fishermen around the world through a supportive online community, private forum, weekly podcast, a weekly blog filled with helpful resources, and daily heart and humor on Instagram to make you feel less alone!
-I represent the girlfriends, fiancés, and wives of commercial fishermen, and together, we are known as the Partners of Commercial Fishermen! #POCFpride! 👯♀️ ⚓️
+My mission is to connect as many partners of commercial fishermen around the world through a supportive online community, private forum, weekly podcast, a weekly lifestyle blog, helpful resources, weekly newsletters, and daily heart and humor on Instagram to make you feel less alone!
+Together, we are known as the Partners of Commercial Fishermen! #POCFpride! 👯♀️ ⚓️

-My husband, Chris, fishes for spiny lobster out of the Channel Islands in California and sockeye salmon in Bristol Bay, Alaska.
-Needless to say, I was so lost when we started dating.
-Season after season, feelings about this new POCF lifestyle bubbled up – some good, most bad – and without anyone to relate to, I turned to my blog and wrote 9 Things to Know When Dating a Commercial Fisherman.
-I was so surprised by the response that I thought, Thank God there are others out there who understand the joys and challenges of what POCFs go through!
+However, over several months, I was so surprised by the response.
+I thought, Thank God there are others out there who understand the joys and challenges of what POCFs go through!
 (See testimonials of others who can relate here!)
 Since then, our community has connected through our blog and Instagram, plus our weekly podcast and private forum just for partners of commercial fishermen that I hope you’ll join, too!

 National Fisherman's Panel at the Pacific Marine Expo in Seattle, Washington